John Nkadimeng: Political life

 Sabotage charges against Nkadimeng were dropped but he was charged with furthering the aims of an unlawful organisation.
 He was convicted in May 1964, served his sentence at a prison in the Orange Free State and was released in 1966.

 Whilst in detention in Fordsburg in 1963, Nkadimeng was issued with a banning order, which remained in effect when he came out of prison.
 He was restricted to the area of Orlando West, Johannesburg.
 He remained under banning orders until he fled the country on 24 July 1976; a month after the Soweto uprising began.

 Nkadimeng went to Swaziland where he worked for the ANC for two years.
 He moved to Mozambique where he was chairman of the senior structure of the ANC in the country.
 He rejoined the ANC national executive committee and served as chairman of its political committee until he became general secretary of SACTU on 17 August 1983.
 He continued to serve on the ANC's political and military council.

 As SACTU's general secretary, Nkadimeng propagated the formation of one central federation of trade unions in South Africa, and called on unions to unite in the Congress of South African Trade Unions (COSATU).

 When the South African Communist Party was relaunched as a legal body on 29 July 1990, it was announced that Nkadimeng was a member of its central committee, and he was also named as part of the party's 22-person interim leadership group.

 He was appointed South African Ambassador to the People's Republic of Cuba in August 1995 by Nelson Mandela.

 In 2019 the ANC bestowed an Isithwalandwe/Seaparankwe award upon Nkadimeng for his role in fighting apartheid.
 Prior to this, in 2013, the Government of South Africa conferred the Order of Luthuli in Gold on Nkadimeng for dedicating his adult life to the struggle for liberation, workers’ rights and for the formation of a united federation of trade unions.

 Death

-He died on 6 August 2020 and he was given a special state funeral on 14 August 2020 and he was buried at Westpark Cemetery.
+He died on 6 August 2020 and he was given a special state funeral on 14 August 2020 and he was buried at Westpark Cemetery, where his son Vernon Nkadimeng was reburied in 2006.